 In the first of our practical sessions we will look at a range of recording equipment (both what is at Goldsmiths for you to use and more generally), explore options, consider advantages and disadvantages in relation to price and practicality.
 We will learn the basic digital audio theory we will need to make proactive recording decisions and a range of techniques for using microphones and dealing with environmental factors such as wind.
 We will consider mono, stereo and binaural recording and listen to a range of recordings made with different equipment so as to gain an appreciation of different techniques, types of equipment and sound quality.
 You will have hands-on time with the equipment to record and explore around the campus.

-A fun and useful session where we discuss our different experiences of the field trip and listen to recordings – prior to uploading them to the studio’s computers to use in compositional exercises in the coming weeks.
+A fun and useful session where we discuss our different experiences of the field trip and listen to recordings.

 Week 7 - Lecture – Soundscape and the Socio-Political: Exploration of Arts Practices and Agendas

-Prior to starting our own compositions this session we will look at ways different practitioners have used field recording to explore issues and agendas involving cultural, ecological, political and social themes.
-We will listen to work by Barry Truax, Hildegard Westerkamp, Luc Ferrari, David Dunn, Steven Feld, John Levack Drever, Annea Lockwood, Dallas Simpson, Jana Winderen, Francisco López, Emmanuel Spinelli and Marcus Leadley.
+Prior to starting our own compositions, this session we will look at ways that different practitioners have used field recording to explore issues and agendas involving cultural, ecological, political and social themes.
+We will listen to work by Barry Truax, Hildegard Westerkamp, Luc Ferrari, David Dunn, Steven Feld, John Levack Drever, Annea Lockwood, Dallas Simpson, Jana Winderen and Francisco López.

 In the final session of the course you will have time to complete your group compositions and we will look at best practice for creating finished work.
-The second half of the session will focus of playing and discussion your work to this point.
+The second half of the session will focus on playing and discussing your work to this point.

 At the end of this course you will have gained: